 - Every kindergartener takes violin or cello and all students have the opportunity to participate in a variety of music lessons including strings, piano, and guitar.

 The Intermediate Program | Grades 5 and 6

 Perhaps nowhere along The Learning Spiral is the challenge to help our students acquire the skills they will need to “meet the challenges of society with confidence” more acute than in Intermediate Program.
 For girls, the ages between ten and fourteen are especially crucial to their physical, emotional, and intellectual development.
-Social concerns begin to occupy more of the students’ time and attention at the same time as their academic duties become more and more demanding.
-Physiological changes can add to the cognitive dissonance the girls are experiencing.
+Social concerns begin to occupy more of students’ time and attention at the same time as their academic duties become more and more demanding.
+Physiological changes can add to the cognitive dissonance girls are experiencing.
 Recognizing all of these factors, we have designed a two-year sequence of instruction for the fifth and sixth grades that emphasizes the Ashley Hall Hallmarks of compassion, discernment, collaboration, intelligence, creativity, purposefulness, and worldliness.
 A central component of this curriculum is our STEAM program—a cross-curricular project synthesizing students’ studies in science, technology, engineering, art, and mathematics.
-This approach includes introducing students to basic robotics and coding, while encouraging them to see more clearly the various ways in which these different disciplines actually overlap and interact in surprising ways.
+This approach includes introducing students to basic robotics and coding, while encouraging them to see more clearly the various ways in which these different disciplines overlap and interact in surprising ways.

-Because these years are so transformative for our girls, we have taken pains to build a dedicated team of teachers who work closely with one another to coordinate their respective course contents and to insure that each individual student is given the guidance she needs to make the transition from elementary school to the academic and social environment of Upper School (grades seven through twelve).
+Because these years are so transformative for our girls, we have taken pains to build a dedicated team of teachers who work closely with one another to coordinate their respective course contents and insure that each student is given the guidance she needs to make the transition from elementary school to the academic and social environment of Upper School (grades seven through twelve).

 Intermediate Program Highlights:

 - This two-year program is specifically designed for the pre-adolescent years and gives individualized attention to each girl during this critical time of emotional and physical development.